 On the Trail | Head East biking the Lansing River Trail and you’ll be on the MSU campus in minutes.
 The signs say MSU is just .1 miles away but the Breslin Center and Spartan Stadium area is about one mile.
 Near the University Village Apartments there’s a playground if your littlest family members need a place to get down.
 If you’re good to continue on into campus, there is so much to see!

 You can check out the steps down to the Red Cedar River, visit the W.J.
 Beal Botanical Garden garden, or just wander around campus.
 If it’s not too cold, and you have a portable hammock, bring it and enjoy the hammock poles down by the river behind Shaw Hall.
 When you get hungry, head on over to the Grand River Corridor.
-You can grab a coffee at Starbucks, Insomnia Cookies, or choose from a host of other great places.
+You can grab a coffee at Foster or a bit to eat at any of the great restaurants on Albert like Barrio or Jolly Pumpkin.

 Exploring Potter Park and Downtown